Blood Stalkers (1976)

 Later on they have fun by skinny dipping in the lake there and have a bit of a romance too.

-One of them who is a vietname veteran named Mike (Jerry Albert) discovers that their car has been wrecked and hears strange sounds too.
+One of them who is a Vietnam veteran named Mike (Jerry Albert) discovers that their car has been wrecked and hears strange sounds too.

 They are also terrorised by what seems like some sort of a creature but is really the family of rednecks they encountered earlier and were badly slaughtered while Mike tries to find help but none of them offer so he is on his own to seek revenge against these maniacs.

-Plus a stupid moment with a mute hillbilly who acts like he's mentally challenged which looks humiliating with how this was all set out.
+While they are on their way to their spot they ask someone on the side of the road which was a stupid moment with a mute hillbilly who acts like he's mentally challenged which looks humiliating with how this was all set out.
+This scene was a bit too long.

-Good emotional discussion between Daniel and Jeri which is one of the only best scene's throughout this whole plot.
+While another couple Daniel and Jeri are in the cabin we spot a good emotional discussion between the two of them which is one of the only best scene's throughout this whole plot.

 Nice fighting sequences involving certain of the character's that we spot here which has a nice pointer in the plot.
 There's great shots on someone dressed in a monster suit with all three of these people freaking out.

-A nice slow motion shot on Mike about to kill with an axe and a good wide eyed shocked reaction on Pip.
+The best moments is when Mike goes omn a vengeful spree by hunting down these killers.
+One of these moments is a nice slow motion shot on him about to kill with an axe and a good wide eyed shocked reaction on this maniac.

 Toni Crabtree